Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 ---

 These are my notes from ["Nanite GPU Driven Materials"](https://media.gdcvault.com/gdc2024/Slides/GDC+slide+presentations/Nanite+GPU+Driven+Materials.pdf) by Graham Wihlidal.
-It was presented at GDC 2024 and is now accessible as a PDF.
-As you can access the original source there is no reason to read this article.
+He delivered the presentation at GDC 2024, and the slides are now accessible as a PDF file.
+As you can download the original text, there is no reason to read this article.
 Still, some might find it useful.

-> I do not work for, or are affiliated with Epic Games in any way.
+> I do not work for or are affiliated with Epic Games in any way.
 These are my personal notes that I have made public.
 If I say "Unreal Engine does X" it's a shorthand.

 First, we are going to see the initial Nanite pipeline as presented in ["Nanite A Deep Dive"](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf) by Brian Karis.
 We will discuss problems and inefficiencies.
 We will then use programmable rasterization steps to handle e.g. alpha masks, two-sided materials, and vertex animation.
 Shading using compute shaders follows next.
 We will end with a discussion on the new DirectX 12 Work Graphs API.